-(a) Meaning: This ratio establishes a relationship between current assets and current liabilities.

-(b) Objective: The objective of computing this ratio is to measure the ability of the firm to meet its short-term obligations and to reflect the short-term financial strength / solvency of a firm.
-In other words, the objective is to measure the safety margin available for short-term creditors.

-(c) Components: There are two components of this ratio which are a under:

-(i) Current Assets which mean the assets which are held for their conversion into cash within a year and include the following:
+- (a) Meaning: This ratio establishes a relationship between current assets and current liabilities. - (b) Objective: The objective of computing this ratio is to measure the ability of the firm to meet its short-term obligations and to reflect the short-term financial strength / solvency of a firm.
+In other words, the objective is to measure the safety margin available for short-term creditors. - (c) Components: There are two components of this ratio which are a under: - (i) Current Assets which mean the assets which are held for their conversion into cash within a year and include the following: - (ii) Current Liabilities which mean the liabilities which are expected to be matured within a year and include the following: